The U.S. Food and Drug Administration (FDA) is set to propose a ban on specific…

-- The longer the better.
-The longer you keep your children rear facing the safer they will be.
-Sixty percent of car accidents are frontal impacts.
-When a child is in a rear-facing seat, the force of the crash is more equally diffused along the shell of the car seat and the neck and spine stay in line.
-Children in rear facing seats are five times safer than their front facing counterparts.
+- Rear-facing car seats: the longer, the better.
+The longer you keep your children rear-facing, the safer they will be.
+60% of car accidents are frontal impacts.
+When a child is in a rear-facing seat, the force of the crash is more equally-diffused along the shell of the car seat, which helps the neck and spine stay in line.
+Children in rear-facing seats are five times safer than their front-facing counterparts.

 - Register your product with the manufacturer.
 Since 1998, more than 10 million car seats have been recalled.
 The best way to stay aware of your car seat’s recall status is to register your product with the manufacturer.

-- Highback: a highback booster seat does a better job at guiding a car’s seat restraint system to properly across a child’s body.
-This is also a good choice for children who like to sleep in the car, tend to slouch or otherwise slump out of a position where the child safely protected.
+- Highback: a highback booster seat does a better job at guiding a car’s seat restraint system properly across a child’s body.
+This is also a good choice for children who like to sleep in the car and tend to slouch or slump out of the proper position.

 - Backless: Your children can safely use a backless booster seat when they have reached the maturity to do so.
-This means that your child is no longer a wiggler and keeps his or her posture during long car rides.
-To ensure the maximum safety, be sure that your child has a head restraint behind their head.
+Generally, your child will be ready when they’re longer a wiggler and can keep the proper posture during long car rides.
+To ensure maximum safety, be sure that your child has a head restraint behind their head.

 These are all factors that can lead to parents transitioning their children out of booster seats before they’re ready.
-In the above, we used Texas as our example state to point out the lag in new information outpacing state laws.
-But, the law gets more general once a child reaches 8 years old.
+It doesn’t help that the law gets more generalized once a child reaches eight years old.
 At age 8, children in Texas are only required to use the adult-sized safety belt in any vehicle—no matter how tall they are or how much they weigh.

 - Your child’s knees should bend at the edge of the seat when he or she is sitting all the way back against the vehicle seat.

-- The shoulder belt should fit comfortable across the middle of the chest and shoulder
+- The shoulder belt should fit comfortably across the middle of the chest and shoulder.

 - The lap belt should fit low and snug on the hips and upper thighs, not across the belly.

-- Your child can stay seated like this for long trips.
+- Your child can maintain this position for a long period of time.

-Parenting is tough and everyday parents are presented with new information that may lead them to second guess the decisions they make.
-It has long been established that seat belts save lives, but when moving your child from car seat to booster seat and from booster seat to seat belt can be confusing because there is so much competing information out there.
+Parenting is tough, and parents constantly hear new information that may lead them to second-guess the decisions they make.
+People have known for a long time that seat belts save lives.
+However, moving your child from car seat to booster seat and from booster seat to seat belt can be confusing when there is so much competing information available.

 How The Carlson Law Firm Can Help

-Many of us at The Carlson Law Firm are parents and want to keep our clients informed on the latest trends in safety for their children.
-Children who have been in car accidents can suffer from traumatic brain injuries from the force of a car wreck from another’s negligence or from faulty car seat or booster seat equipment.
-If you or a loved one has been injured from either of this situations, contact The Carlson Law Firm today for a free consultation.
+Many of us at The Carlson Law Firm are parents.
+As such, we want to keep our clients informed on the latest updates in safety for their children.
+Children who have been in car accidents can suffer from traumatic brain injuries from the force of a car wreck from another’s negligence or from a faulty car seat or booster seat equipment.
+If you or a loved one has been injured from either of these situations, contact a personal injury lawyer today for a free consultation.